-It is intended to encourage the people of Maine to purchase LTC insurance rather than rely exclusively on their assets and then on Medicaid once their assets are exhausted.
+The program intended to encourage the people of Maine to purchase Long-Term Care insurance rather than rely exclusively on their assets and then on Medicaid once their assets are exhausted.
 People who buy a Maine Long-Term Care Partnership policy have their assets protected from Medicaid eligibility requirements and Medicaid’s estate recovery equal to the amount of insurance benefits paid out.
-This is a dollar-for-dollar offset
+This is a dollar-for-dollar offset.

 For example, if you receive $200,000 in insurance benefits from your Maine Long-Term Care Partnership policy, you will be able to retain $200,000 in assets above the specified amount of assets normally permitted for Medicaid eligibility.
 The $200,000 is also exempt from estate recovery.

 Most states have reciprocity with other states' long-term-care partnership programs including Maine.
 This means if you move from or to Maine your partnership asset protection follows you as well.

 Long-Term Care Medicaid spend down is $2,000.
 A spouse’s minimum asset allowance is $128,640.
 Your spouse’s minimum monthly income allowance is $2,113.75. * The home equity limit is $893,000.

 For more information about the Medicaid program visit www.medicaid.gov.